top of page

 Yes.
 Every firm is required by the Companies Act of 2013 to disclose its audited balance sheet once a year.
 Typically, businesses would do this once a year or at the conclusion of each quarter.

 Essentially, an organisation has the option to provide its balance sheet every day if desired.
-Some businesses, particularly banks, are compelled to report it on a quarterly basis, whether it is audited or not.
+Some businesses, particularly banks, are compelled to report it every quarter, whether it is audited or not.

 Q4.
 Who curates the balance sheet?